Message from Program Director

 What Recent Graduates Are Doing Now

-About 40-50 percent of recent graduates have pursued a fellowship, while the remaining graduates are excited to begin their careers as attending anesthesiologists.
+About 40-50 percent of recent graduates have pursued a fellowship, with the remainder entering general practice in a variety of settings.
 Among our graduates who applied for fellowship, most have matched within their top three choices.

 Fellowship